 Proper documentation is important when planning a trip to U.S. National Parks.
 Without one or many of the things on the following list, you may find yourself lost or even fined by the government.
 Plan ahead to ensure you’re prepared for any and all situations.
-We’ve compiled a list to help you:
+We’ve compiled a list of essential documents to help you pack:

 These might be the most important documents in your possession when visiting a national park.
 In short, you won’t be able to get in without them!
 American citizens have a couple options, including a free pass for members of the military, and a senior pass for those over the age of 62.
 Visitors and Americans who don’t fall into the select categories can purchase an annual pass for $80.
 The pass covers all entrance and amenity fees national parks present.
 Not just for you, but all the members of your party!
 You can also opt to purchase single tickets, if you’re only going to visit one park.
 Check individual park websites for admission details.

 Check local laws and regulations, which vary per state and park, to ensure you have the appropriate, essential documents to engage in certain recreational activities specific to your campsite (and click here to learn more about how to prepare for a fishing trip in the national parks).